A development programme for improvising musicians who would like to develop their skills playing to moving image.

-This year, we're piloting a three day workshop for improvising musicians who would like to develop their skills working with moving image.
-Playing Pictures Academy has been funded by Arts Council England and is presented in association with University of Huddersfield.
+Each year, Yorkshire Silent Film Festival runs a development programme for advanced improvisers who would like to develop their skills working with moving image.
+Playing Pictures Academy was established in 2017 with funding from Arts Council England and presented in association with University of Huddersfield.